HerberHoover/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ### User Interface

 This directory contains the user interface code implemented using the tkinter library.
-It has separate views for registration, login, and the home screen, along with a UI manager and a transaction view.
+It has separate views for registration, login, and the home screen, along with a UI manager, categories view, transaction view and a transactions by category view.

-- The registerview.py, loginview.py, homeview.py, and transactionview.py modules define the views for user registration, login, home screen, and transaction management.
+- The modules register_view.py, login_view.py, home_view.py, category_view.py, category_transaction_view.py, and transaction_view.py respectively handle views for user registration, login, home screen, category, category transactions, and transaction management.

 - The ui_manager.py module is responsible for managing the overall UI structure and navigation,